July 13, 2023

 Luckily, this is a relatively simple fix – just find a better location for your thermostat.
 A professional air conditioning company can help you do find the best spot.

-There are other issues that can cause your AC to short cycle, but these 3 are some of the most common ones.
+There are other issues that can cause your central air conditioner to short cycle, but these 3 are some of the most common ones.

 Related article: Air Conditioning Troubleshooting